vivid-planet/comet/docs/docs/how-to-build-custom-client/how-to-build-custom-client.md

 ### Page Tree Node List

 To load/see all page tree node's, you need to query the `pageTreeNodeList` field in the `Query` type.
 This field allows you to fetch a list of `PageTreeNode` objects based on specific criteria such as `contentScope` and `category`.
 Those values differ from project to project and are defined by the project's requirements.
+There is also another query `paginatedPageTreeNodes` which is more performant for large page trees.

 A Sample Page tree list can look like this: